bcedu/ShutdownScheduler/README.md

 - gee-0.8
 - unity

-Download last release (zip file), extract files and enter to the folder where they where extracted.
+Download last release (zip file), extract files and enter to the folder where they are extracted.

-Install your application with the following commands:
+Install the application with the following commands:

-- meson build --prefix=/usr
+    meson build --prefix=/usr
-- cd build
+    cd build
-- ninja
+    ninja
-- sudo ninja install
+    sudo ninja install

 DO NOT DELETE FILES AFTER MANUAL INSTALLATION, THEY ARE NEEDED DURING UNINSTALL PROCESS

-To uninstall type from de build folder:
+To uninstall type from the build folder:

-- sudo ninja uninstall
+    sudo ninja uninstall